Guanajuato’s water crisis serves as the basis for a U.S. university course

-During the first week of September, Caminos de Agua – a San Miguel based NGO – ran a six-day course for a group of students from Western Washington University in partnership with Jorge Catalan, a local liaison with the University.
+During the first week of September, Caminos de Agua – a San Niguel based NGO – ran a six-day course for a group of students from Western Washington university in partnership with Jorge Catalan, a local liaison with the university.

 The course, for which the University issued credits, utilized the current water crisis in the State of Guanajuato’s Independence Watershed (which includes the municipality of San Miguel de Allende) as a lens to learn about the impact of development on communities, empowering communities to take action, water contaminants from a technical perspective, and developing practical community-based solutions that meet scientific rigor and are scalable to at-risk communities both regionally and around the globe.

 The course intimately blended theoretical and practical hands-on learning.
 The students had an extensive reading list and lectures on subjects such as water politics in Mexico, understanding the impact of foreign assistance on local cultures, how to support rather than lead community organization processes, the effects of colonialism, exploitation of natural resources, and lessons from the Zapatistas – resistance, organization, and regeneration.

 After the immersive lectures, the students spent a substantial amount of time observing and participating in Caminos de Agua’s current field projects in communities with high levels of arsenic and fluoride in their drinking water.
 These water contaminants are naturally occurring and becoming more concentrated due to unsustainable groundwater over-extraction.
 Among other activities, the students visited a low-cost water filter production facility, participated in building a rainwater harvesting cistern, and attended a community organizing event.